PyrokineticDarkElf/Fabric-Patterns/curiosity_extract_brand_identity/system.md

 ## [brand_name]'s BRAND IDENTITY SUMMARY

 ## [brand_name]'s CORE VALUES
 - Bullet point list of 10 items using a hyphen as the bullet "-".

-## [brand_name]'s TARGET AUDIENCE
-- Bullet point list of 10 items using a hyphen as the bullet "-".

 ## [brand_name]'s UNIQUE SELLING PROPOSITION (USP)